What is an industrial water chiller?

 An industrial water chiller is a type of water cooling equipment that removes heat from a source while guaranteeing constant temperatures, pressures and currents through a refrigeration system.

 The industrial water chiller has become the preferred system for a number of cooling plants and large-scale facilities, as they generate enhanced efficiencies compared to certain air-cooling systems.
 However, its suitability must be analyzed on a case-by-case scenario, as we’ll see below.
-In fact, this choice is crucial, as the right type of chiller can help companies save costs, reduce downtime, and enhance their energy efficiencies.
+Choosing the right type of chiller can help companies save costs, reduce downtime, and improve energy efficiency.

 As we’ve mentioned above, water chillers are part of cooling systems which, in turn, are responsible for removing unwanted heat from a source.
 There are a number of applications where this can be useful, including:

-• Metal and machine manufacturing, reducing issues like thermal deformation and improving accuracy
+• Metal and machine manufacturing: Reducing thermal deformation and improving accuracy.

-• As part of district cooling systems, an industrial water chiller is used to supply chilled water to multiple buildings or facilities through a network of pipes
+• District cooling systems: Supplying chilled water to multiple buildings or facilities through a network of pipes.

-• Industrial water chillers also present important applications as part of modern data centers, where they help cooling IT equipment in order to guarantee it operates within safe temperature ranges.
+• Modern data centers, where they help cooling IT equipment in order to guarantee it operates within safe temperature ranges.

 applications_industrial_water_chiller